 Below are some of the key impacts from the past year:

-- Visited 160 schools delivering the energy saving message to 7967 young people.
+- We visited 173 schools delivering the energy saving message to 8,349 young people.

-- We visited 130 homes as part of the PowerNI Home Visit Service, completing 102 Benefit Entitlement Checks, 33 of which received additional benefits, with average weekly increase of £60.47.
+- We engaged with and supported 200 households as part of the PowerNI Home Visit Service, completing 133 Benefit Entitlement Checks, 23 of which received additional benefits, with average weekly increase of £53.

-- In partnership with a range of partners inc. DfC, Oak Foundation and Big Lottery; we helped develop a community based pilot Social Supermarket support programme across NI to help mitigate the impacts of Welfare Reform.
+- In partnership with the Department for Communities we continued to support a community based pilot Social Supermarket support programme across NI to help mitigate the impacts of Welfare Reform.
+Through this programme we have assisted over 200 vulnerable households with energy advice and free Oil grants.

 - We continue to maintain our management system accreditations including Quality ISO 9001:2015, Environment ISO 14001:2015; and Health and Safety OHSAS 18001:2007